quarkslab/irma/README.md

 ```

 Vagrant will launch a VM and install IRMA on it.
 It can take a while
-(~15..30 min) depending on your computer memory capacities.
+(from 15 to 30 min) depending on the amount of RAM you have on your computer
+and the hard disk drive I/O speed.

 Then, for proper use, update your `/etc/hosts` file and add: